cquoss/java-projects/cache/parameter-cache/README.md

 ## Implementation details

-The cache values are read from the database using java futures with a configurable timeout (default: 20 milliseconds).
+The cache values are read from the database using java futures with a configurable timeout (default: 100 milliseconds for type list and 20 milliseconds for single key).

-The underlying database statement runs, where applicable, with a query timeout of 1 second.